Written by Bronwyn

 Posted Monday December 10, 2018

-Sliding on in to the break, teachers are dutifully cleaning their classrooms from top to bottom.
+Sliding on in to the summer break, teachers across Australia are dutifully cleaning their classrooms from top to bottom.
 We’ve popped together some of the best tips and recipes to clean your classroom in an environmentally responsible way.

-When I first began teaching, it was common practice for teachers to use the final day cleaning their classrooms with their students.
+When I first began teaching, it was common practice for teachers to use the final Friday of the school year cleaning their classrooms with their students.
 Kids would be allocated jobs and could be seen outside on the grass (wearing hats and sunscreen of course), scrubbing desks and tidy trays with all their might, preparing them for their new owners.
 They actually seemed to relish it.
-Cool splashes of soapy water were a welcome reprieve from the thick December humidity we know and love here in Queensland, Australia.
+Cool splashes of soapy water were a welcome reprieve from the thick December humidity we know and love in Queensland.

 But, as the years went on, allergy awareness increased and schools became concerned with children’s potential exposure to chemicals in commercial cleaning products.
 It became the teacher and aide’s sole responsibility to clean their class set of desks, chairs, walls, windows and whiteboards.
 Yay.

 By embracing sustainable classroom practices we promote a green future for our students and create products which are safe for us all.

 With just a few staple groceries you’ll be able to assemble your basic kit for environmentally aware cleaning.
 You can then modify this to suit the purpose of each particular cleaning job.

 - White vinegar (from distilled spirit – it should say this on the label)

 - Eco-friendly scrubbing brushes

 Pop these in your cupboard and you’ll be ready for almost any thrills and spills throughout the year, and ready for the big end-of-year clean-up, too!